SecTheBit/Windows-Internals/README.md

 ## Day 3
 - Viewing Exported functions of a DLL file using Dependency Walker
 - Kernel Debugging (Locally) using WinDbg

+## Day 4
+- System architecture
+- How Hypervisior helps in protecting system from malicious kernel drivers